 Sep 04 3 Facebook Trends to Consider in 2020 Planning

-Given Facebook is still a priority channel for many brands, we wanted to share 3 main trends we’re seeing that could have a big impact on social media strategies for next year.
+Given Facebook is still a priority channel for many brands, our social media agency wanted to share 3 main trends we’re seeing that could have a big impact on social media strategies for next year.

 1. More Focus on Multiple Placements & Automatic Buying

 Inventory on Facebook (particularly Facebook newsfeed) is increasingly competitive, which is why many Facebook representatives this year have heavily encouraged media buyers to move toward four placement options.

 While we’ve seen this move rewarded with media efficiencies in CPC or CPM, we have noticed engagement can suffer, as some placements (like Marketplace ads or right-hand rail placements) are not as conducive to engagement as the newsfeed.